preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/settings/event-management/index.rst

-Event Management
+Event management
 ===================
-Here you can select Publishing Apps in the Business Profile, to edit settings for Event Management.
+Here you can select publishing apps in the business profile, to edit settings for Event management.

 .. image:: bp-event-management-new.png